📚 Academic Exploration

 Cultural Criticism and Essay

-Analytical writing that examines cultural phenomena, social trends, and artistic works through personal perspective combined with broader intellectual frameworks.
+Definition: Analytical writing that examines cultural phenomena, social trends, and artistic works through personal perspective combined with broader intellectual frameworks.

 Essay Tradition